This is my very Best Gluten-free Brownie recipe! I've refined it over the years to make it as delicious as possible.

 The Best Gluten-Free Brownies are simple, fudgy and delicious.
 They've got a deliciously gooey center, crispy edges, and a deep-dark chocolate flavor that everyone will love.
 On that note, if you're cooking for multiple diets, you can make them dairy free too.
 Just use dairy-free chocolate chips.
 Try serving them with a Dairy Free Mocha - it's the perfect dessert/snack combo.
 I use So-Delicious Coconut Milk Creamer to keep things dairy-free, but feel free to sub out "regular" milk if that's more your speed.
 Or you could always go a different route with Irish Coffee.
 I don't judge.

 Note: This recipe was initially written with a flour blend that had no binders.
-That’s why you see me add some in the video.
-I’ve since started making it with a 1-for-1 blend (I prefer Pamela’s Artisan GF Flour or the King Arthur Gluten-Free AP Measure for Measure).
+That's why you see me add some in the video.
+I've since started making it with a 1-for-1 blend (I prefer Pamela's Artisan GF Flour or the King Arthur Gluten-Free AP Measure for Measure).

-If I do need a binder, I usually add a touch of “Not Xanthan Not Guar” from Pamela’s Products when I bake cakes, breads or brownies.
-I’ve found it is a better binder than gums, and provides better texture.
+If I do need a binder, I usually add a touch of gum-free baking binder when I bake cakes, breads or brownies.
+I've found it is a better binder than gums, and provides better texture.
 You can learn how to mix your own gum-free binder here.
-It helps a lot when I’m baking grain-free too.
+It helps a lot when I'm baking grain-free too.

 The BEST Gluten-Free Brownie Recipe Ever